A brief explanation about Jujutsu 合気拳法柔術

 Menkyo System/免許

 Menkyo is a Japanese term meaning “license”.
-Dating back to the 8th century, it refers to the permission of education system for practitioners of various Japanese arts and ways in order to maintain traditions within ryuha.
+Dating back to the 8th century, it refers to the permission of the education system for practitioners of various Japanese arts and ways in order to maintain traditions within ryuha.

 Menkyo Kaiden/免許皆伝 is a term meaning “license of total transmission.”
-It is the final license granted by a school indicating that the instructor has learned all aspects of the ryuha.
+It is the final license granted by a school, indicating that the instructor has learned all aspects of the ryuha.
 The holder of a menkyo kaiden is often, but not always, the de facto successor to the style of the ryuha.
-In AKJJ we use both systems:
+In AKJJ, we use both systems:

 AKJJ History

-Having studied the martial arts since childhood, and excelling as a competitive athlete, McCarthy had the good fortune to study and train under some of the leaning authorities of the fighting arts all over the world, including Japan.
+Aiki Kenpo Jujutsu is NOT a Koryu but rather a contemporary discipline based on Patrick McCarthy’s interpretation of classical tradition.
+Having studied the martial arts since childhood and excelling as a competitive athlete, McCarthy had the good fortune to study and train under some of the leading authorities of the fighting arts all over the world, including Japan.

 Ancient Maxims